 With Buddhism and Lamaism came trade between Ancient China and Tibet.
 This developed despite the 10-month 2,000 mile journey between these two countries.
 But well before the birth of Christ, the Silk Road had already connected the Chinese cradle of civilization in the East to the Roman and Greek cradles of civilization in the West.
 This East-West Trade really flourished with the growth of the Mongolian Empire and its ruler Kublai Khan.
 By 1270 AD Mongolian emperors of the East were also welcoming Western traders.
 Mongolians and Chinese exchanged their silk for the medicines, perfumes, spices and the precious stones of Greeks and Romans.
 Also Mongolian and Chinese Emperors often also traded their small 'Lion Dogs' dogs and sent them back as presents for the Greek and Roman nobility.

 'Litle Lion-Dog' c 1700 AD

 Although trade along the hazardous Silk Road had decreased by the 14th Century because sea had become a preferred means of travel, all types of trade between China and Greece and Italy was already well established.
 It was this influence of China which was so significant in influencing the development of the 'Little Lion Dog' the size which becomes obvious when one compares it to the quill and inkwell next to it in the picture on the left.

-The 'Little Lion Dog' becomes a Pure Breed
+The 'Little Lion Dog' evolves as a Definite Type

 'Shock Dog' c 1615